Ecstasy Treatment In San Diego, CA

 Researchers are still debating about whether or not ecstasy leads to physical addiction.
 There’s no question, however, that the drug causes psychological dependence, and can lead to behavioral health issues.
 Regular use of ecstasy can permanently damage neurotransmitters and worsen existing anxiety disorders.
 Over time, it can also cause a wide variety of problems, including mood disorders, memory loss, confusion, panic attacks, chronic insomnia, depression, severe anxiety and acute paranoia.

 Ecstasy may have a reputation for not being addictive, but it can have profound effects on mood — especially when abused long-term.
-At Hope Canyon, we begin by developing an individualized recovery plan that seeks to uncover the roots of your substance use disorder.
+At Hope Canyon, we begin by developing an individualized treatment plan that seeks to uncover the roots of your substance abuse issues.
 Using evidence-based therapy, medication and holistic treatments, Hope Canyon will help you heal from your dependence on ecstasy — and help you connect with others along the way.